 0

-2. Information on the operation of the Remuneration Committee
+2. Information on the operation of the Compensation Committee

 Remarks

-1. If the recommendations of the Remuneration Committee members are not adopted or amended by the board of directors, the date, term, proposal content, the resolution of the board of directors, and the Company’s handling of the opinions of the Committee (for example, the remuneration and compensation approved by the board of directors is superior to the recommendation of the Committee, the difference and the root cause of such difference should be detailed) should be described in details: None
+1. If the Board of Directors does not adopt or amend the recommendations of the Remuneration Committee, it should state the date, period, content of the proposal, the resolution of the Board of Directors, and the company's handling of the opinions of the Remuneration Committee (if the remuneration approved by the Board of Directors is better than the recommendations of the Remuneration Committee, the difference and the reason should be stated): None.

 Notes: